fhightower/google-cloud-exam-question-analyzer/README.md

 To run this system you need to:

-0. You probably want to create a new Google Cloud project
+0. (Recommended) Create a new Google Cloud project
 1. Create a BigQuery dataset and table with the schema:

 	```json